There are lots of reasons why learning self defense is important!

 How to Pick a Good Class

 A good self-defense class identifies the spectrum of what women deal with daily, and addresses all of them.
 A good self-defense class teaches internal skills like awareness and breathing along with easy prevention strategies.
 It includes practice using your voice as well as striking techniques that are simple and effective.
 A good self-defense class provides you with opportunities to get additional training, if you want it.
-The goal is for you to leave class feeling empowered, not condescended to, not more afraid.
+The goal is for you to leave class feeling empowered, not condescended to, fierce and fearless, not more afraid.
 I would wager to say that a good self-defense class is taught by women who know, and understand on every level, what it means to be a woman living in this world.

 Why Self Defense for Children?

 As a parent, one of your primary jobs is to keep your child safe, but our children grow up!
 We know that when a child is assaulted, the perpetrator is likely someone they know or are familiar with.
 Yet, a child’s work is to explore the world and spend increasingly more time away from home.
 You want to be sure they have the tools they need to stay safe, even when they are not by your side.
 Oh, parenting!
 It is not for wimps!

 You want to know your son or daughter can trust themselves, set boundaries and speak up at school, on the playground, at sleepovers or camp, and whenever and wherever the situation demands it.